 FIS is a global leader in banking and payments technology as well as consulting and outsourcing solutions.
 With a long history deeply rooted in the financial services sector, FIS serves more than 14,000 institutions in over 130 countries.
-Headquartered in Jacksonville, Florida, FIS employs approximately 40,000 people worldwide and holds leadership positions in payment processing and banking solutions, providing software, services and outsourcing of the technology that drives financial institutions.
+Headquartered in Jacksonville, Florida, FIS employs approximately 42,000 people worldwide and holds leadership positions in payment processing and banking solutions, providing software, services and outsourcing of the technology that drives financial institutions.
+We have grown organically as well as through acquisitions, which have contributed applications and service expansion capabilities that complement or enhance our existing offerings and diversify our revenues by market, geography and type of service.
 Through our Capco brand, we deliver globally a wide range of information technology consulting and transformational services to financial institutions.
 FIS is a member of the Fortune 500 U.S. and of Standard and Poor's (S&P) 500® Index.

 In March 2015, we finalized a reorganization and are streamlining our global operations in response to market conditions and to meet the demand of specific client needs more efficiently.
-As a result of these changes, the Company will report its financial performance based on three reportable segments: Integrated Financial Solutions, Global Financial Solutions and Corporate and Other.
+As a result of these changes, the Company now reports its financial performance based on three reportable segments: Integrated Financial Solutions, Global Financial Solutions and Corporate and Other.
 A description of these segments is included in Note 10 of the Notes to Condensed Consolidated Financial Statements (Unaudited).
 Revenues by segment and the results of operations of our segments are discussed below in Segment Results of Operations.